eclipse-edc/MinimumViableDataspace/README.md

 ### Participants

+There are two companies, called "Alice" and "Bob".
+"Alice"" is the data-consuming company, and "Bob" is the data-providing company.

-There are two connectors called "Ted" and "Carol", both of which are owned by different departments of a company.
-That company also hosts a catalog server called "Bob", plus an IdentityHub that is shared between Bob, Ted and Carol.
+The "Bob" company has two connectors called "Ted" and "Carol", both of which are owned by different departments of the company.
+That company also hosts a catalog server, plus an IdentityHub that is shared between the catalog server, Ted and Carol.
 This is necessary, because those three share the same `participantId`, and thus, the same set of credentials.

-Then, there's the data consumer called "Alice", who also has its own IdentityHub.
+The "Alice" company has a connector plus its own IdentityHub.

 ### Data setup

-Ted and Carol both have two data assets each, named `"asset-1"` and `"asset-2"`.

-However, neither Ted nor Carol expose their Catalog endpoint to the internet.
+Ted and Carol both have two data assets each, named `"asset-1"` and `"asset-2"` but neither Ted nor Carol expose their Catalog endpoint to the internet.
 Instead, the catalog server (Bob) provides a catalog that contains pointers to both Teds and Carols connectors.
 We call this a "root catalog", and the pointers are called "catalog assets".